fan87/SpookySky/readme.md

 # SpookySky
-An injection based Minecraft client.
+An JavaAgent based Minecraft client.

 Nothing special, you may want to find other clients (Well until I spend enough time on it and decided to make it a real project).
 It's a client for me to practice kotlin, bytecode, and OpenGL, so you